sharkweekthings/plastek/README.md

 ##
 ## Tips

 1) If you have any questions, you are welcome to join us on the [Discord](https://discord.gg/Tt8sGvQRH4)!
-Someone will try to answer your question as soon as they can.

 2) The early game is going to be a bit rough.
 Once you get Healing Poultice, and a Healing Staff w/ some Potency on it though it will become easier to manage your HP.